 We’re working in Springfield to benefit the community and the residents who live there and have to breathe dirty air every day.
 But this fight is just one piece of a much larger goal – to protect our region’s air, land, and water so that we can create a healthy, thriving New England for all.

-I invite you to meet Michaelann in our new video below, as she shares her story alongside a family of community farmers in Maine and a clean water activist in Vermont.
+I invite you to meet Michaelann in our video above, as she shares her story.

 People in communities across New England put a lot of faith in CLF.
-We have been and continue to be a force to be reckoned with in changing our environment and our communities for the better.
-We are successful because we have the partnership of people like Michaelann, Noah Wentworth and Flora Brown, and Crea Lintilhac – but also because we have the support of people like you.
+We are successful because we have the partnership of people like Michaelann.